 The business loan or business line of credit application process is lengthy.
 It can take months to complete the application process and an additional month or more to get the cash you need.
 The required paperwork is extensive and elaborate.

 Accounts-receivable factoring is a quick and simple process.
-Whether you have no credit or less-than-perfect credit, it doesn’t matter.
-To qualify for accounts-receivable factoring, your customers’ credit is checked rather than yours.
+Whether you have no credit or less-than-perfect credit doesn’t matter.
+To qualify Qualification for accounts-receivable factoring is based on your customer’s creditworthiness.

 TCI Business Capital’s financial experts can quickly get your business the cash it needs.
-The approval process for accounts-receivable factoring takes as little as 15 minutes and funding within 24 hours.
+The approval process for accounts-receivable factoring takes as little as 15 minutes.
+After you are quickly set up, funding is received within 24 hours.

 No monthly interest payment is made with accounts-receivable factoring.
-You receive up to 95 percent of your invoice amount.
-The remaining five percent is held in reserve until payment is made, after which you receive the remaining balance minus a small factoring fee.
-Rather than using your business assets as collateral, your invoices are used.
+You receive a competitive advance on your invoice amount.
+The remainder is held in reserve until payment is made, after which you receive the remaining balance, less a small factoring fee.
+The invoices are the primary concern for a factoring company.

-Many companies look to business loans and business lines of credit to aid with their cash-flow.
-However, with slow-paying customers business loans and business lines of credit are short-term solutions.
+Many companies look to business loans and business lines of credit to aid with their cash flow.
+However, with slow-paying customerss, business loans and business lines of credit present only short-term solutions.

-If your customers are still taking 30, 60 or even 90 days, it’s difficult to make your monthly payments.
-You may be unable to get another line of credit or business loan as these create debt on your balance sheet.
+If your customers are still taking 30, 60 or even 90 days to pay, it’s difficult to meet your obligations.
+You may be unable to get another line of credit or business loan, as these have created debt on your balance sheet.

-With accounts-receivable factoring, it’s easier to stay current on bills despite slow-paying customers because you’re paid same-day on your invoices.
-The cash-flow gap is filled, making it possible for you to maintain and grow your business.
+With accounts-receivable factoring, it’s easier to stay current on bills despite slow-paying customers because you’re paid same day on your invoices.
+The cash-flow gap is eliminated, making it possible for you to maintain and grow your business.
 When you need more working capital for your growing business, the amount of immediate cash available to you from accounts-receivable factoring grows as your business grows.

 Many companies and industries turn to accounts-receivable factoring because it’s a great alternative to business loans and business lines of credit.